HackSoftware/Django-Styleguide-Example/README.md

 Few points to navigate yourself:

 1. If you have an issue with something related to the Django Styleguide Example - **just open an issue.
 We will respond.**
-1. If you have a general question or suggestion - **just open na issue.
+1. If you have a general question or suggestion - **just open an issue.
 We will respond.**
 1. Even if you have a question that you are not sure if it's related to the Django Styleguide - **just open an issue anyway.
 We will respond.**

 That's about it ✨